KasiaMisirli/ticket-viewer/README.md

 ## Running the tests

-To run the tests, ensure you are inside the app directory and type in terminal:
+To run the tests, ensure you are inside the ticket-viewer directory and type in terminal:
 ```
 rspec main_spec.rb
 ```